Motor racing: Zanardi undergoing surgery for severe head injury

-ROME (Reuters) - Former Formula One driver and twice Champ Car champion Alex Zanardi was undergoing surgery for severe head injuries on Friday after being involved in a road accident while racing his handbike in Italy.
+ROME (Reuters) - Former Formula One driver and twice Champ Car champion Alex Zanardi underwent surgery for severe head injuries on Friday after being involved in a road accident while racing his handbike in Italy.

 Siena’s Santa Maria alle Scotte hospital said in a statement that the 53-year-old Italian, who lost both legs and nearly his life in a 2001 Champ Car crash in Germany, was in a “very serious” condition.